givelotus/lotusd/doc/build-windows.md

 Once the toolchain is installed the build steps are common:

-Note that for WSL the Bitcoin ABC source path MUST be somewhere in the default mount file system, for example /usr/src/bitcoin-abc, AND not under /mnt/d/.
+Note that for WSL the Lotus Core source path MUST be somewhere in the default mount file system, for example /usr/src/bitcoin-abc, AND not under /mnt/d/.
 This means you cannot use a directory that is located directly on the host Windows file system to perform the build.